ni/nimi-python/docs/nidmm/functions.rst

             Returns the number of seconds it takes to make one measurement.

             The first measurement in a multipoint acquisition requires additional settling time.
-This function does not include this additional time or any :py:data:`nidmm.Session.trigger_delay` associated with the first measurement.
+This method does not include this additional time or any :py:data:`nidmm.Session.trigger_delay` associated with the first measurement.
             Time required for internal measurements, such as :py:data:`nidmm.Session.auto_zero`, is included.